-Aim: Endogenous digoxin has been related to the pathogenesis of chronic renal failure- chronic glomerulonephritis.
+Objective: Endogenous digoxin has been related to the pathogenesis of lung diseases like interstitial lung disease, chronic bronchitis emphysema and bronchial asthma.
 The possibility of endogenous digoxin synthesis by archaea with a mevalonate pathway and cholesterol catabolism was considered.

-Methods: 10 cases each of chronic renal failure- chronic glomerulonephritis before starting treatment and 10 age and sex matched healthy controls from general population were chosen for the study.
-Cholesterol substrate was added to the plasma of the patients and the generation of cytochrome F420, free RNA, free DNA, polycyclic aromatic hydrocarbon, hydrogen peroxide, serotonin, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA reductase, digoxin and bile acids were studied.
+Methods: 10 cases each of interstitial lung disease, chronic bronchitis emphysema and bronchial asthma before starting treatment and 10 age and sex matched healthy controls from general population were chosen for the study.
+Cholesterol substrate was added to the plasma of the patients and the generation of cytochrome F420, free RNA, free DNA, polycyclic aromatic hydrocarbon, hydrogen peroxide, serotonin, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA redutase, digoxin and bile acids were studied.
 The changes with the addition of antibiotics and rutile to the patient's plasma were also studied.
 The statistical analysis was done by ANOVA.